An Algorithm for the Separation-Preserving Transition of Clusterings: Conclusion

 In this paper, we designed an algorithm to transition between two given constrained LSAs in the form of a sequence of clusterings that satisfies the many favorable properties listed in Theorem \ref{thm:overalltransition}.
 We would like to highlight a few natural questions to study for further improvements.

 First, a study and optimization of the efficiency of our methods would be of interest.
-As we use steps of the simplex method, and information from an optimal simplex tableau, current implementations have bottlenecks in the setup and solution of the underlying LPs.
-These are simple generalizations of classical transportation problems, and as such are well-understood.
-In addition to a bound based on LP theory, it would be promising to study whether some of the LP-based steps of our algorithm (such as lines 3 and 4 in \textsc{AlgoInitToRad} and line 3 in \textsc{AlgoRadToRad}) can be replaced by more efficient combinatorial algorithms.
+While most of the applications that we have encountered were not sensitive to computation times for the transition, of course the scalability of our methods is of interest.
+In Appendix \ref{app:computations}, we show some running times for our proof-of-concept implementation.
+As we use steps of the simplex method, and information from an optimal simplex tableau, its bottleneck lies in the setup and solution of the underlying LPs.
+These LPs are simple generalizations of classical transportation problems, and as such are well-understood.
+Essentially, we can scale to problem sizes for which transportation problems are still solvable.
+In addition to a bound based on LP theory, it would be promising to study whether some of the LP-based steps of our algorithm (such as lines 3 and 4 in \textsc{AlgoLSAtoRad} and line 3 in \textsc{AlgoRadToRad}) can be replaced by more efficient combinatorial algorithms.

 Second, related to this is a desire for a bound on the number of steps of the transition.
-In particular, we are interested in providing a bound on the number of steps in the middle part of the transition, where radial clusterings are traversed.
-This part of the transition corresponds to an edge walk over $\mathcal{T}^\pm$, so that first bounds come from the combinatorial diameter or so-called circuit diameter of these polytopes; see \cite{Borgwardt2013,bv-19a}.
-However, previous literature only takes into account the assignment of items to clusters, and not the locations of items in the underlying space.
-For the fixed-site transition from a general LSA to its radial counterpart, we do have a bound in the form of the number of feasible clustering shapes; see Theorem \ref{thm:init-to-rad}, property $7$.
-Again, this bound does not take into account the locations of items in the space.
-In both cases, we believe better bounds can be derived through a use of this geometric information.
+In particular, we are interested in the number of steps for \textsc{AlgoRadToRad}, where radial clusterings are traversed.
+This part of the transition corresponds to an edge walk over $\mathcal{T}^\pm$, so that some first bounds come from the combinatorial diameter or so-called circuit diameter of these polytopes; see \cite{Borgwardt2013,bv-19a}.
+However, previous literature only takes into account the assignment of items to clusters, and not the locations of items or sites in the underlying space.
+For the fixed-site transition from a general LSA to its radial counterpart, we only have a bound in the form of the number of feasible clustering shapes; see Theorem \ref{thm:init-to-rad}, property $7$.
+Again, this bound does not take into account any geometric information.
+In the computations for Appendix \ref{app:computations}, we have seen that, in practice, the number of steps required is much lower than the number of shapes for the fixed-site transitions.
+There is plenty of room for improved theoretical bounds in both cases through a use of the locations of items and sites.